There's no benefit to this trendy birth practice—but there are some real health risks.

 The UNLV researchers are now analyzing how the placenta pills affected mood, fatigue, and hormone levels in the new moms who participated in their study.
 Those results may shed more light on whether downing afterbirth is actually something to consider.

-But scientific research on placenta-eating is otherwise sparse, and the studies that do exist have found no documentable health benefits.
-A 2015 review of previous studies found no data to support that eating placenta protected against postpartum depression, pain after childbirth, or iron deficiency, or helped with energy levels, breastfeeding, mother-child bonding, or skin elasticity.
+The new review is not the first that's looked at the evidence and found no documentable health benefits.
+A 2015 analysis of previous studies also found no data to support that eating placenta protected against postpartum depression, pain after childbirth, or iron deficiency, or helped with energy levels, breastfeeding, mother-child bonding, or skin elasticity.

 New moms should know the risks

 That's why doctors say moms should proceed with caution.
 Health’s medical editor, Dr. Raj, has pointed out that eating your placenta—which not only delivers nutrients to the fetus, but also filters waste away from it—could theoretically lead to an infection, especially if it’s not processed properly after delivery.
-Doctors think that's what happened in this recent case, although they say transmission from other household members could not be ruled out entirely.
+Doctors think that's what happened to the mom in the recent CDC report (who then passed the infection onto her baby).

 The company's website also states that "the placenta is cleaned, sliced, and dehydrated at 115°F–160°F (46°C–71°C), then ground and placed into about 115–200 gelatin capsules, and stored at room temperature," the authors wrote in their paper.
-But there are no official standards for how placentas should be handled or packaged, they added; in this case, the placenta may not have been heated long enough or at a temperature high enough to kill all the harmful bacteria.
+But there are no official standards for how placentas should be handled or packaged, they added; in this case, the placenta may not have been heated to a temperature high enough to kill all the harmful bacteria.